FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 This attribute is REQUIRED, and the value MUST be positive.

-Informally, while MLRsearch is allowed to perform trials shorter than this, but results from such short trials have only limited impact on search results.
+Informally, while MLRsearch is allowed to perform trials shorter than this, the results from such short trials have only limited impact on search results.

-The full relation needs definitions is later subsections.
+The full relation needs definitions in later subsections.
 But for example, the conditional throughput (definition in subsection Conditional Throughput) for this goal will be computed only from trial results